 Most owners rightly choose to neuter (spay or castrate) their cats both for the health of the cat and to prevent unwanted litters of kittens.
 Benefits of neutering include:

 - Preventing female cats coming into season, the risk of unwanted pregnancies and the need to find good homes for unexpected kittens.

-- Prevents behaviours associated with female cats coming into season, which can be difficult to cope with.
+- Preventing behaviours associated with reproduction in both male and female cats, which can be difficult to cope with.

-For these and other reasons, neutering is strongly recommended for all kittens.
+Neutering is strongly recommended for all kittens.
 Ideally this should be done at around 4 months of age before they become sexually mature.
 They recover from the surgery remarkably quickly and there are no significant detrimental effects from neutering at this age.